mollerse/frp-sbs/blogpost.md

 keeping the docs at hand while reading on.

-Because FRP is different from event driven programming in its approach to implementation the steps in this implementation will not line up with the steps in the previous implementation.
+Because FRP is different from event driven programming in its approach to implementation, the steps in this implementation will not line up with the steps in the previous implementation.
 Without further ado, let us begin.

 The first step when implementing a user interface with FRP is to define the